hugo4s/Basic-Small-Office-Network/README.md

 # Setting up a Simple LAN

 This project consists of creating a basic local area network (LAN) to allow communication between devices.
-Using tools such as Cisco Packet Tracer or GNS3, we set up a simple network with PCs and a switch.
-As an additional challenge, we added a server to host a basic website and test access through a browser.
+Using tools such as Cisco Packet Tracer, we set up a simple network with PCs and a switch.
+I added a server to host a basic website and test access through a browser.

 ![Captura de ecrã 2025-01-19 161105](https://github.com/user-attachments/assets/54c84a0a-0489-41a9-a701-d16488778998)